Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 It is worth noting that the nonuniqueness is proved here in a stronger sense than~\cite{MR3898708,MR3951691}, namely that \emph{every} solution is nonunique in the class of weak solutions.
 We can classify different types of nonuniqueness results as follows.
 Here, $X$ denotes different functional classes of weak solutions. \begin{itemize} \item ``Weak nonuniqueness'': there exists a nonunique weak solution in the class $X$.

 \item ``Strong nonuniqueness'': any weak solution in the class $X$ is nonunique. \end{itemize} Under this classification, currently the only strong nonuniqueness available is \cite{1809.00600} for $3D$, where $X$ can be taken as $ C_t H^{\ep}$ weak solutions with intervals of regularity for a small $\ep>0$.
-In fact, the main results of \cite{1809.00600} imply the strong uniqueness of weak solutions on $\TT^d$ for dimension $d=3,4$ since Leray-Hopf solutions in $d \leq 4$ have intervals of regularity.
+In fact, the main results of \cite{1809.00600} can be adapted to show the strong nonuniqueness of weak solutions on $\TT^d$ for dimension $d=4$ as well, since Leray-Hopf solutions in $d \leq 4$ have intervals of regularity.

-In this spirit, we prove a strong nonuniqueness result in a class of $ L^p_t L^\infty$ weak solutions, for any $p<2$ and in any dimension $d \geq 2$, which is sharp in view of Theorem~\ref{thm:FJR_uniqueness}.
-A detailed list of the properties of constructed solutions can be found in Theorem \ref{thm:main_thm_2} below.
-In particular, the below theorem settles Conjecture \ref{conject:main} in the case $q =\infty$.
+The next result is our headline theorem, where we prove the strong nonuniqueness of weak solutions in a class of $ L^p_t L^\infty$, for any $p<2$ and in any dimension $d \geq 2$, which is sharp in view of the Ladyzhenskaya-Prodi-Serrin criteria.
+This theorem is a direct consequence of our main theorem, Theorem \ref{thm:main_thm_2} below, where a detailed list of the properties of constructed solutions can be found.
+In particular, we settle Conjecture \ref{conject:main} regarding the sharpness of Ladyzhenskaya-Prodi-Serrin criteria in the case $(p,q) =(2 ,\infty )$.